 For each Sunday home game, Royals Director-Groundskeeping and Landscaping Trevor Vance and his staff host select children who have a parent deployed through the United States military efforts overseas to join the Royals Grounds Crew as part of the Royals Troopers program.
 The honored kids helped prepare the field before Royals games and received game tickets and Royals merchandise.

 Is there a better classroom than Kauffman Stadium?
 Students from all over Kansas and Missouri have the opportunity to go to class with the Royals by attending the annual "School Day at The K." The Fox 4 Weather Team, led by Chief Meteorologist Mike Thompson, provides an educational experience that all of the youngsters thoroughly enjoy.

 The Royals join Missouri Lottery to honor outstanding educators through the Missouri Lottery Stars of the Classroom recognition program.
 Prior to six Royals games throughout the summer, Missouri Lottery and the Royals will celebrate the achievements of top teachers from six school districts in the metro area.Learn More

 The Royals partner with TeamSmile to host a free dental health education, screening and treatment clinic at Kauffman Stadium for children associated with the Boys and Girls Clubs of Greater Kansas City.
 Kids receive free dental care, in between taking in all of the attractions of the Outfield Experience.

-The Royals host the annual "Viva Los Royals" celebration as part of Hispanic Heritage Month.
-The event, presented by Sprint, featured special pre-game festivities.
+The Royals will host the annual "Viva Los Royals" celebration on Saturday, July 12.
+The event will feature special pre-game festivities.